 Upgrade the all local replica secondary instances that are not currently running the primary replica

-Manually fail over the availability group to a local synchronous-commit secondary replica
+Manually fail over the AG to a local synchronous-commit secondary replica

 Upgrade or update the local replica instance that formerly hosted the primary replica